 2) Breathe Better with Belly Breathing

 Get comfortable by sitting upright in your chair.
 Make sure that your back is straight against the back of your chair and your feet are planted on the ground.
 Start to pay attention to your breath.
 Can you feel any breath filling up your belly?
 When we are stressed, often times the breath only fills the chest.

 Place your hand over your navel.
 Breathe in through your nose for a count of four, feel your belly expanding and then let your navel rise so your belly extends out.
-Hold the breath for a count of four.
+Hold your breath for a count of four.
 Then let the breath out through your mouth with pursed lips to a final count of four.
 Repeat three to five times.
 Check in with yourself – how do you feel?

 Deep belly breathing is a great exercise that you can do throughout the day.
 While this technique takes almost no time and requires no equipment, it quickly increases the supply of oxygen and nutrients to cells throughout the body and aids you in relieving stress and anxiety.

 After a few minutes of deep belly breathing, try some simple yoga poses at your desk.
 Desk yoga can do much to reverse the damaging effects of extended periods of sitting.
 Here are eight great poses that you can do quickly at your desk:

 1. Neck Stretches